as1733/RentManagementSystem/readme.md

 ### The code is in rms folder , we are going to create a react app for rentManagement for landlords and Tenants

 ### You can select any issue and work on it
-### Please create and an issue before start work on any thing , so that your work is quickly accepted (/)
+### Please create and an issue before start work on any thing , so that your work is quickly accepted :heavy_check_mark:

 ### Happy Hacktober!!!